 Supporting your dog with probiotics is really important for her health.
-If you’re already doing this, good for you … and if you’re giving soil-based probiotics for dogs, high-five!
+If you’re already doing this, good for you … and if you’re giving soil-based organisms (probiotics) for dogs, high-five!

-If you’re not sure what soil-based probiotics are, don’t worry.
+If you’re not sure what soil-based organisms are, don’t worry.
 I’m going to share with you why they need to be part of your dog’s diet.

 Soil-based probiotics are also called soil-based organisms (SBOs).
 They are bacterial organisms naturally found in soils.
 They help support plants by breaking down organic material.
 And they fight pathogens and provide vitamins to help plants and animals thrive.